-In addition to the ongoing funds administration and management fees, the responsible entity is entitled to a performance fee payable as soon as possible after the sale of Trust properties, or on an extension of the Trust term.
-The performance fee payable is calculated as 20% of the excess cash flow above an internal rate of return of 10% from the properties from the date of acquisition of the properties to the earlier of the sale of the properties or a Trust term extension.
+In addition to the ongoing funds administration and management fees, the responsible entity is entitled to a performance fee payable as soon as possible after the sale of the Trust property, or on an extension of the Trust term.
+The performance fee payable is calculated as 10% of the excess cash flow above an internal rate of return of 10% from the Trust property from the date of acquisition to the earlier of the sale of the Trust property or a Trust term extension.